Some Combinatorial Characterizations of Gorenstein Graphs with Independence Number Less than Four: Main results

 Now assume that $n=8$ and hence $m=10$ and $G$ has $a=4$ vertices of degree 3 and $b=4$ vertices of degree $2$.
 Let $v$ be a vertex of degree $3$.
 Then $G_v$ is $\b{C_4}$ and has two edges, say $xy$ and $uw$.
 Assume that $\N(v)=\{v_1,v_2,v_3\}$.
 Since there is no edge between vertices of $\N(v)$ (because $G$ is triangle-free), the number of edges with one end-vertex in $\N(v)$ and one end-vertex in $\V(G_v)$ is $m- \deg(v)-|\E(G_v)|=5$.
 Each of the four vertices of $G_v$ has degree at least two in $G$ and exactly one in $G_v$.
 Thus each of them is adjacent to at least one of the $v_i$'s, and exactly one of the vertices of $G_v$, say $x$, is adjacent to two of the $v_i$'s, say $v_1$ and $v_3$ (see Figure \ref{fig}(c)).
 So $v_1$ and $v_3$ are not adjacent to $y$ (else $v_ixy$ is a triangle for $i=1$ or $3$) and $y$ must be adjacent to $v_2$.
 According to Theorem \ref{goren graphs}, $G_x$ is also isomorphic to $\b{C_4}$.
 But $G_x$ is the subgraph of $G$ induced by $\{u,w,v,v_2\}$ and we know that $uw,vv_2\in \E(G_x)$.
 Thus there is no edge in $G$ with one end-vertex in $\{u,w\}$ and one end-vertex in $\{v,v_2\}$.
 In particular, $u$ and $w$ are not adjacent to $v_2$ and one of them say $u$ must be adjacent to $v_1$ and the other must be adjacent to $v_3$.
 Consequently, $G$ is the graph (c) in Figure \ref{fig}. \end{proof}

+\begin{rem} Note that parts \eqref{tri-free-ind3 3} and \eqref{tri-free-ind3 4} of the above theorem, present a fully combinatorial characterization of Gorenstein triangle-free graphs with $\alpha=3$.
+Also we mention that by this theorem, the only Gorenstein triangle-free connected graph with independence number 3 is the graph (c) in Figure \ref{fig}. \end{rem}

 It is well-known that a graph is Gorenstein (over $K$) \ifof each of its connected components are Gorenstein (over $K$).
-The above theorem shows that there is just one connected triangle-free Gorenstein graph with independence number 3.
-This poses the following question. \begin{ques} Is there an infinite family of connected Gorenstein graphs with $\alpha=3$? \end{ques} Note that if we remove connectedness from the above question, then the family $\{\b{C_n} \cup K_2| 4\leq n\in \mathbb{N}\}$, is an easy answer to the question.
+Thus the above remark poses the following question. \begin{ques} Is there an infinite family of connected Gorenstein graphs with $\alpha=3$? \end{ques} Note that if we remove connectedness from the above question, then the family $\{\b{C_n} \cup K_2| 4\leq n\in \mathbb{N}\}$, is an easy answer to the question.